johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Introductory Flight, Preflight, Taxiing, and Post-flight Procedures.md

 cssclass: lesson
 tags: ppl, lesson
 ---
-#todo:: Consider breaking this into a demo flight and a later flight with the detail portions.
-Demo flight should just be about getting up in the air.
+#todo:: Break this into a demo flight and a later flight with the detail portions, and perhaps pull some of the deeper discussions (e.g. PAVE topics) into future lessons.
+Demo flight should just be about getting up in the air and seeing if they like to fly.

 ## Introductory Flight, Preflight, Taxiing, and Post-flight Procedures